 Code signed setup package or not - Windows shows different dialog boxes

 Below we show the difference between a code signed installation and an installation that is not code signed.
 We show which information or warning dialog boxes that are shown after the installation has been downloaded from the Internet and the setup program is started.
-The look of the dialog boxes are slightly different in different Windows versions, and below we show how the dialog boxes look like in Windows XP, Windows Vista and Windows 7.
+The look of the dialog boxes are slightly different in different Windows versions, and below we show how the dialog boxes look like in Windows 7.

 As you can see there is a big difference in the information that is shown for the user.
 Also the graphical symbols are different, and the red shield with a cross can be very deterrent for some users.
 If you code sign an installation this red shield is not shown.